-- (1) Turn off cell phones before arriving. - (2) Do not arrive late or leave early (except for a bathroom break or emergency). - (3) Do not sleep or eat during class. - (4) Do not work on other assignments during class. - (5) Do not use any computers or mobile devices during lecture even for taking notes (use pen and paper to take notes). - (6) Do not talk when the instructor is lecturing, unless prompted for feedback by the instructor.
+- (1) Turn off cell phones before arriving. - (2) Do not arrive late or leave early (except for a bathroom break or emergency). - (3) Do not sleep or eat during class. - (4) Do not work on other assignments during class. - (5) Do not talk when the instructor is lecturing, unless prompted for feedback by the instructor.